Live at 3: History

 In 1986 RTÉ had a new corporate brand for both of its stations RTÉ 1 and RTÉ 2.
 As a result of this the daytime service split its programming between adults and children.
 Good Afternoon, broadcast on RTÉ 1 for several years, saw presentation announcer Thelma Mansfield at the helm introducing both children's and adult programmes, she also carried out interviews with musicians and other well known people.
 From 1986 Good Afternoon remained but Ian Dempsey, accompanied by Zig and Zag, took control of introducing children's programming from 4:30pm with a new show called Dempsey's Den.
 This was preceded by a new magazine-style show called Live at 3, which Director of Television Dick Hill asked producer Noel Smyth to set up and edit.

-RTE weather presenters John Doyle, Gerald Fleming, Evelyn Cusack, Jerry Scully, Dr. Aidan Nulty, Joan Blackburn, Austin Woods, Michael Cleary, Jean Byrne and Vincent O'Shea would make rotational appearances on the show to see what weather was in store.
+RTÉ weather presenters, including Gerald Fleming, Evelyn Cusack, Jerry Scully, Dr. Aidan Nulty, Joan Blackburn and Jean Byrne, would make rotational appearances on the show to present the weather forecast.

-The series will be on RTE Player Christmas 2021 to mark 60 Years of Television.
+The series was due to be available on the RTÉ Player in late 2021 to mark "60 Years of Television".